 That said, this is also not the best time to start a calorie-restricted diet.
 You need the nutrition to boost your energy levels and help nourish your baby.
-So to get the right meal plan consult an expert.
-They will help you get the right nutrients nourishing your baby, and boosting your energy without risking overconsumption of calories.
+So to get the right meal plan consult a dietitian.
+They will help you get the right nutrients nourishing your baby, and boost your energy without risking overconsumption of calories.

 Below are some examples of some tasty and healthy snacks you could try out:

-- High fiber cereals.
+- High fiber grains.
 They will keep your system running smoothly

 - Stay hydrated